Portrait by Joanne Crawford, June 2024

 The Plants

-I always use dyes derived from plants.
-I grow most of the plants I use for dyeing in my tiny Bristol back garden, choosing plants that are hardy to the British climate and that don’t need much watering or additional feeding.
+I only use dyes derived from plants.
+I grow 95% of the plants I use for dyeing in my tiny Bristol back garden, choosing plants that are hardy to the British climate and that don’t need much watering or additional feeding.

 The Design & Knitting Process

-Once the wool has been grown, sheared, sorted, scoured, spun, and dyed, it ends up on my knitting machine, which is completely hand-powered – no electricity needed.
+Once the wool has been grown, sheared, sorted, scoured, spun, and dyed, it ends up on my 1980s knitting machine (called Betty!), which is completely hand-powered – no electricity needed.

 My debut book - available to buy now!